 Similar to the interpreter, the transpiler also consists of a part that runs on the CPU and a part that runs on the GPU.
-When looking at the component and workflow of the transpiler, as shown in Figure 3.4, it is almost identical to the interpreter.
+When looking at the components and workflow of the transpiler, as shown in Figure 3.5, it is almost identical to the interpreter.
 However, the key difference between the two, is the additional code generation, or transpilation step.
 Apart from that, the transpiler also needs the same pre-processing step and also the GPU to evaluate the expressions.
 However, the GPU evaluator generated by the transpiler works differently to the GPU evaluator for the interpreter.
 The difference between these evaluators will be explained later.

 Before the expressions can be transpiled into PTX code, they need to be preprocessed.
 As already described, this step ensures the validity of the expressions and transforms them into the intermediate representation described above.
-As with the interpreter, this also simplifies the code generation step at the cost of some performance because the intermediate representation has to be generated.
+As with the interpreter, this also simplifies the code generation step at the cost of some performance because the validity has to be ensured, and the intermediate representation needs to be generated.
 However, in this case the benefit of having a simple code generation step was more important than performance.
-By transforming the expressions into postfix-notation, the code generation follows a similar pattern to the interpretation described above.
+By transforming the expressions into postfixnotation, the code generation follows a similar pattern to the interpretation already described.
 Algorithm 3.2 shows how the transpiler takes an expression, transpiles it and then returns the finished code.
 It can be seen that the while loop is the same as the while loop of the interpreter.
 The main difference is in the operator branches.
-Because now code needs to be generated, the branches themselves call their designated code generation function, such as GenerateAddition.
+Because now code needs to be generated, the branches themselves call their designated code generation function, such as GetAddition.
 However, this function can not only return the code that performs the addition for example.
-This addition, when executed, also returns a value which will be needed as an input by other operators.
-Therefore, not only the code fragment must be returned, but also the variable in which the result is stored.
-This variable can then be put on the stack for later use, and the code fragment must be added to the code already generated so that it can be returned to the caller.
+When executed, this addition also returns a value which will be needed as an input by other operators.
+Therefore, not only the code fragment must be returned, but also the reference to the result.
+This reference can then be put on the stack for later use the same as the interpreter stores the value for later use.
+The code fragment must also be added to the already generated code so that it can be returned to the caller.
 As with the interpreter, there is a final value on the stack when the loop has finished.
-Once the code is executed, this value is the variable containing the result of the expression.
+Once the code is executed, this value is the reference to the result of the expression.
 This value then needs to be stored in the results matrix, so that it can be retrieved by the CPU after all expressions have been executed on the GPU.
 Therefore, one last code fragment must be generated to handle the storage of this value in the results matrix.
-This fragment must then be added to the code already generated, and the transpilation process is complete.
+This fragment must then be added to the code already generated, and the transpilation process is completed.